JosephJvB/jvb-spotty-client/README.md

 and I'm keen to learn about how to do npm packages again and maybe better

 TODO:
+- ci/cd
+  - push to main creates new version
+    - have to handle new version number
 - tests
   - tests that check looping / chunking
   - tests that methods are creating expected fetch requests